sesamecare/stripe-mock/README.md

     }
 ```

-## Bootstrapping
+## Bootstrapping / Migrating
-If you are migrating from tests that use real stripe, you might be relying on data that exists in stripe already.
+If you are migrating from tests that use real Stripe, you might be relying on data that exists in Stripe already.
 In this case you can bootstrap these entities.
-This bootstrap only runs if the stripe mock is enabled, so you don't have to modify any code when switching as per the "Disabling the mock" section below.
+This bootstrap only runs if the Stripe mock is enabled, so you don't have to modify any code when switching as per the "Disabling the mock" section below.
 You pass a bootstrap instance to the `StripeMock.reset()` method.
 This causes it to be run when the mock is reset, assuming the mock is enabled.
 This is what it looks like:
 ```java